-The corporate tax rate would increase by 0.5% for those companies reporting a ratio of higher than 50 to 1 and grow to a rate of 5% for those companies reporting a ratio of 500 to 1 or higher.
+The corporate tax rate would increase by 0.5% for those companies reporting at a ratio of 50 to 1 and grow to a rate of 5% for those companies reporting a ratio of 500 to 1 or higher.

-If a company's compensation ratio is:Their corporate tax rate would increase:More than 50 but not more than 100+0.5 percentage pointsMore than 100 but not more than 200+1 percentage pointsMore than 200 but not more than 300+2 percentage pointsMore than 300 but not more than 400+3 percentage pointsMore than 400 but not more than 500+4 percentage pointsMore than 500+5 percentage points.
+If a company's compensation ratio is: Their corporate tax rate would increase: More than 50 but not more than 100 +.5 percentage points More than 100 but not more than 200 +1 percentage points More than 200 but not more than 300 +2 percentage points More than 300 but not more than 400 +3 percentage points More than 400 but not more than 500 +4 percentage points More than 500 +5 percentage points.

-This legislation would extend the current pay ratio disclosure rules for public companies to private companies with gross receipts of \$100 million per year.
-The additional corporate tax rates would apply to both public and private companies with excessive CEO pay.
+The legislation would extend the current rules for public companies to disclose their CEO-tomedian-worker pay ratio to private companies with revenues of \$100 million and apply the additional corporate tax rates for private companies with excessive CEO pay.